 Pursuant to federal income tax rules applicable to regulated investment companies, SCFC may elect to treat certain capital losses up to and including December 31 as occurring on the first day of the following tax year.
-For the period after October 31, 2016 and ending December 31, 2016, any amount of losses elected within the tax year will not be recognized for federal income tax purposes until 2017.
-For the year ended December 31, 2016, SCFC had no ordinary income or long-term capital loss deferrals.
+For the period after October 31, 2017 and ending December 31, 2017, any amount of losses elected within the tax year will not be recognized for federal income tax purposes until 2018.
+For the year ended December 31, 2017, SCFC had no ordinary income or long-term capital loss deferrals.

-Accumulated capital losses represent net capital loss carry forwards as of December 31, 2016 that may be available to offset future realized capital gains and thereby reduce future capital gains distributions.
-Under the Regulated Investment Company Modernization Act of 2010, SCFC is permitted to carry forward capital losses incurred for an unlimited period.
-Additionally, capital losses that are carried forward will retain their character as either short-term or long-term capital losses rather than being considered all short-term as under previous law.
-For the year ended December 31, 2016, SCFC had capital loss carryforwards of \$680,074 all of which are short-term capital losses.
+Accumulated capital losses represent net capital loss carry forwards as of December 31, 2017 that may be available to offset future realized capital gains and thereby reduce future capital gains distributions.
+SCFC is permitted to carry forward capital losses incurred for an unlimited period.
+Additionally, capital losses that are carried forward will retain their character as either short-term or long-term capital losses.
+For the year ended December 31, 2017, SCFC had capital losse carryforwards of \$79,118 all of which are short-term capital losses.